 In addition to the nutrition screening function, the EMR was also configured to aid in referral and documentation aspects of patient care.
-Nutrition documentation templates were created that included the ADIME (assessment, diagnosis, intervention, monitoring, and evaluation) method of charting, and drop-down menus list several nutrition diagnoses common to the oncology population.
-Charting template use ensures that charting style and information included in progress notes are consistent among RDs.
-Referral orders Patients, in particular, wanted to have access to someone with oncology nutrition expertise who could answer their questions about nutrition-both during and after cancer treatment.
+Nutrition documentation templates were created that included the ADIME (assessment, diagnosis, intervention, monitoring, and evaluation) method of charting, and drop-down menus list several nutrition diagnoses common to the oncology population.2 Charting template use ensures that charting style and information included in progress notes are consistent among RDs.
+Referral orders specific to either medical or radiation oncology were also created and set up to route via "inbasket" to the appropriate department's scheduling pool.

+Patients, in particular, wanted to have access to someone with oncology nutrition expertise who could answer their questions about nutrition-both during and after cancer treatment.